 2 packages (24 ounces) Umi Organic ramen noodles

 1. In a wide sauce pan, bring to a simmer soy sauce or tamari and sugar.
 Cook until the sugar dissolves, about 1 minute.
 Add the rice vinegar, sake, 2 tablespoons sesame oil, hot sauce, green onion, and ginger.
 Simmer for 1 minute.
 Add the tofu and simmer gently for 5 minutes.

 2. Place a wok or wide sauté pan over medium-high heat.
 Add the vegetable oil.
 Once the oil shimmers, after about 30 seconds, add the chopped vegetables.
 Saute, tossing often, for 3 to 4 minutes, until the onion is beginning to brown and the vegetables are becoming tender.
 Add 1 tablespoon of water and cover pan, letting the vegetables steam for 1 minute.
 Test broccoli for tenderness by piercing with a fork.
 If it's still tough, cover again and continue steaming for 1 minute.
 If the fork slides in nicely, remove vegetables from heat and sprinkle with a pinch of salt.
 Taste and adjust saltiness to your liking.

 3. Bring a large pot of water to a rapid boil.
 Gently pull apart and fluff noodles.
-Add noodles to water and boil 3 minutes, stirring often.
-Drain, rinse under cold water, and shake out excess water.
+Add noodles to water and boil 2 minutes, stirring often.
+Drain, rinse under cold water until fully chilled, and shake out excess water.
 Add noodles to a serving bowl, toss with remaining 1 tablespoon sesame oil.
 Invite people to serve themselves noodles, ladle tofu and sauce over the top, and add as many vegetables as they want.
 Serve with hot sauce or chile oil on the side.

 Photos by Meg Matsuzaki.